astorfi/Caffe_Deep_Learning/Installation/OpenCV_Installation/readme.md

 Here's is the procedure and considerations:

-1. Download and run the ".sh" file for installing OpenCV.
+1. Download and run the "OpenCV.sh" file for installing OpenCV.
 2. Installing "ffmpeg" can be ignore for two reason:
   * the package might not be available in Ubuntu(14.04)
   * Other possible incompatibilities.